dhopp1/NowcastLSTM.jl/README.md

 Pkg.add.(["CSV", "DataFrames", "PyCall"])
 ```
 <br>
-**Python installation**: The `PyCall` Julia library should install Python for you.
+**Python installation:** The `PyCall` Julia library should install Python for you.
 To find out where this is installed, run:

 ```julia
 using PyCall